GA-repos/git-github/README.md

 ## Pulling: Updating Your Local

-Each of you should now have updated code on GitHub, but your local Git repo will be behind.
-We need to get the latest code off of GitHub.
+Each of you should now have updated code on Git Enterprise, but your local Git repo will be behind.
+We need to get the latest code off of Git Enterprise.
 We can do this by pulling the changes that we merged.
 The command to do this is:

 `git pull origin master`